QA-Alam/Virtual-Facility-Coding-Challenge/README.md

 # Also I placed all the browsers under the project Driver folder:
     So you’re able to run Chrome browser,
-    IE browser, Microsoft Edge, Gecko Driver which is an extension of Firefox Driver and Headless browser.
+    IE browser, Microsoft Edge,
+    Gecko Driver which is an extension of Firefox Driver and Headless browser.
-    By default it runs on Chrome Browser but if you want to run with another browser so you have to go src/main/java extend virtualfacility.config.copy then open the file under and change the browser name.
+    By default it runs on Chrome Browser but if we want to run with another browser so we have to go inside project src/main/java folder extend virtualfacility.config.copy then open the file under and change the browser name.

-# If you want to see all the log files:
-    Under the project I have a folder with the file log which under there is all log files.

-# Expected output:
+# Expected output Report:
     After successfully running testcases you will be able to see On the Project ExendsReport Folder click on folder                        (ExtentReportResults.html) Right Click on file, Open with Chrome Browser, then you?re able to see extends reports each test cases all    steps verify With Assertions, if it fails Any test cases display Report with screen shot.
-# Expected Test Output:
+# Expected Test Output DB Report:
     (If Needed DB Report): Install Oracle 11G, SqlDeveloper Then Create UserNAme = QA, PassWord = Alam
     A) Create Table with Below Command
     CREATE TABLE VirtualFacility (